-They’re observations of what we see and what we hear.
+Our thoughts are simply observations of what we see and what we hear.
 And we waste so much time attaching stories to them.

 Next time you find yourself assigning a narrative to your thoughts before you know their true meaning, stop, drop it and surrender.
 Or get clarity from the source of your questions.
 It’s helped me big time lately.
 I swear, life will be a hell of a lot more enjoyable if you learn to just let go.

 Bali taught me many things.
-And this lesson was the first in a series of many I’ll be sharing over the next while, peppered in with some photos and insights into where I went/stayed/ate etc.
+And this lesson was the first in a series of many I’ll be sharing over the next while, peppered in with some photos and insights into my trip, starting with where I stayed during my time in Bali: Escape Haven.

-I’ll start with where I stayed during my time in Bali: Escape Haven in Canggu, a small beach village surrounded by rice paddies nestled on the South coast.
-Essentially, it’s a luxury wellness retreat for women with a focus on either surfing, yoga, or general fitness.
-Going in, I had no idea what to expect: I opted for the yoga program, booked my flights and let the rest figure itself out.
+Located in Canggu (a small beach village surrounded by rice paddies nestled on the South coast of Indonesia), Escape Haven is a luxury wellness retreat for women with a focus on surfing, yoga, and general fitness.
+Going in, I opted to focus on the yoga program (you chose one of the three).

-The resort itself is spread across two massive villas: Villa Simoa and Villa Levi (where I stayed), each housing only a handful of suites, spread across a few acres.
+The resort itself is spread across two massive villas: Villa Simoa and Villa Levi (where I stayed), each housing only a handful of suites spread across a few acres.

 I arrived while the other guests were in the middle of a yoga class, so I was quietly shown to my room to unpack before I was to meet everyone for dinner and introductions.